gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Her cheeks heated up even more when she saw Sergeant Dorbu's grin.
 "Don't worry," he said cheerfully.
-"He does that to everyone.
+"He has that effect on everyone.
 Saints, I almost swallowed my fork the first time I met him."

 "It was a spoon," Kulbinder corrected.